RAG fundamentals

 3611

-We remind you once again, this embedding model is very small, only 22M parameters, so it can run on almost any computer, faster or slower, but it can run.
+We would like to remind you that this embedding model is very small, only 22M parameters, so it can be run on almost any computer, faster or slower, but it can be done.

-Since we are only going to create the embeddings of the chunks once, even if we don't have a very powerful computer and it takes a long time, it will only be executed once.
-Then, when we want to ask questions about the documentation, we will generate the embeddings of the prompt with the Hugging Face API and use the LLM with the API.
-Therefore, we will only have to go through the process of generating the embeddings of the chunks once.
+Since we are only going to create the embeddings of the chunks once, even if we don't have a very powerful computer and it takes a long time, it will only run once.
+Later, when we want to ask questions about the documentation, that's when we will generate the embeddings of the prompt using the Hugging Face API and use the LLM with the API.
+So we will only have to go through the process of generating the embeddings of the chunks once.

 We generate the embeddings of the chunks

-Last library we are going to need to install.
-Since the process of generating embeddings from the chunks will be slow, we are going to install tqdm to show us a progress bar.
+Last library we will have to install.
+Since the process of generating embeddings for the chunks will be slow, we will install tqdm to show a progress bar.
 We can install it with conda or pip, whichever you prefer.

 conda install conda-forge::tqdm